 Ensuring public servants get their pension.
 Has done more than any other elected official to make sure the state has the resources to pay pensions promised to teachers, firefighters, and other public servants.

 Achieved an AA+ bond rating, the highest in the stateʻs history.
 This saves millions of taxpayer dollars in lower interest payments and a rainy day fund to ensure that the state has the resources to overcome the next economic downturn.
 Less money to the banks and more to invest here at home.

 Protecting Hawaiʻi against recession.
 Moodyʻs Analytics named Hawaiʻi one of only 16 states nationwide with enough cash reserves to weather the ʻstress testʻ of another economic recession.

 Updating Hawaiʻi airports.
 Launched a $2.7B investment program to upgrade the stateʻs airports and reestablished Ellison Onizuka Kona International Airport as an international airport.

 Lowering cost of living.
 Brought down the stateʻs cost of living by lowering transport costs through strategic infrastructure investments like the upgrade of Honolulu Harbor.

 Started the largest public works project in Mauiʻs history.
 Began construction on the Consolidated Rent-A-Car facility at Kahului Airport.

+Increasing efficiency in Hawaiʻi airports.
 Installed 32 automated passport control kiosks at Daniel K. Inouye International Airport to provide a more efficient and pleasant international arrival experience.

-Working to expand the U.S. Customs Pre-clearance Program to Narita International Airport (Japan) and Incheon International Airport (Korea).
+Expanding the U.S. Customs Pre-clearance Program to Narita International Airport (Japan) and Incheon International Airport (Korea).

-Supports the U.S. Military, crucial pillars of Hawai‘i’s economy, who provides more than 100,000 jobs and contributes over $12 billion to our economy.
+Providing economic opportunity through our military.
+The U.S Military provides more than 100,000 jobs and contributes over $12 billion to our economy.